-Each year CSU Fresno through its Armenian Studies Program awards more than $70,000 in scholarships and grants from endowments given to the University to aid students interested in Armenia and the Armenians.
+Each year the Armenian Studies Program at Fresno State awards more than $80,000 in scholarships and grants from endowments given to the University to aid students interested in Armenia and the Armenians.
 Awards range from $1,000 to $2,000.
 These scholarships are for anyone taking Armenian Studies Program courses and not only for students of "Armenian" heritage.
-Students pursuing a minor in Armenian Studies are usually guaranteed a scholarship.
+Students pursuing a Minor in Armenian Studies are usually guaranteed a scholarship.
 Additionally, each year there are several Research Grants awarded by the Armenian Studies Program to students with a high GPA interested in carrying out research in Armenian history, art, or literature under the direction of a faculty member.

 Annual renewals are assured for students who continue to enroll in Armenian studies courses.
 In addition to these, full tuition scholarships and research-assistant grants are also available.